enginaybey/Support-Vector-Machines/README.md

 # Support-Vector-Machines
- Support Vector Machines in Python
+ Support Vector Machines in Python by StatQuest with Josh Starmer